 Temporary Accessible Parking Placard: If you have scheduled surgery or have another condition that will limit your mobility during Bonnaroo, talk with your doctor about getting a temporary accessible parking tag.

-THE LAW and the PLACARD: We have had reports of some patrons borrowing or otherwise falsely using accessible parking placards or tags.
-This uses valuable space that we are reserving for patrons who actually have disabilities.
+THE LAW and the PLACARD: We have had reports of some fans borrowing or otherwise falsely using accessible parking placards or tags.
+This uses valuable space that we are reserving for fans who actually have disabilities.
 It is against the law for anyone to use an accessible parking placard that was issued to another person.
 It is against the law to duplicate or falsify an accessible parking placard.
 It is against the law to park in an accessible parking space without a legitimate accessible parking placard.

-ACCESSIBLE CAMPING AND DAY PARKING
+ACCESSIBLE CAMPING, RV, AND DAY PARKING

 Enforcement Increased: The Accessible Camping and Day Parking areas are for use by people with mobility disabilities and their guests who have proper documentation and a sticker issued at the Tollbooth.
 Other vehicles will be towed and tents removed.